pps-lab/arc/artifact.md

 Both claims are proven by the experiments in Section 6 **Training** (E1, Fig. 4), **Inference** (E2, Fig. 5) and **Auditing** (E3, Fig. 6).

 ### Experiments
-For each of training, infernce and auditing, we provide a list of suites that belong to this cate
+For each of training, inference and auditing, we provide a list of suites that belong to this setting.
+Each suite contains a rough estimate of the duration of running the suite.
+This estimate is based on the raw runtimes in the benchmark logs, but the estimation of the overhead of creating and provisioning the machines may not be completely accurate.
+> Note: The experiments in the WAN setting are particularly time-consuming.
+As the only difference between the LAN and WAN settings is the network latency (configured using `tc`), we recommend running the LAN version of the suites if the goal is to verify the framework's functionality.

+### Storage Overhead
+We compute the storage costs in [storage.ipynb](notebooks/storage.ipynb).

 ### Training
 The training experiments use the MP-SPDZ training script defined in [training.mpc](scripts/training.mpc) which loads the input, trains the model and then outputs it